thayershuffle/thayershuffle.github.io/README.md

 + Checkboxes to select/deselect what restaurants you want the shuffle to include
 + Toggle switch to select/deselect all restaurants for quicker preference selection
 + Filter for restaurants that have vegetarian/vegan/gluten-free/halal options
++ UPCOMING: Toggle switch to display restaurants according to their price ranges
 + Restaurants are divided into two columns based on which side of Thayer Street they are on
 + Restaurants are ordered from North to South